Pakistan's ex-PM Khan pauses protest march after shooting

 Sitting in a wheelchair, his right leg bandaged and elevated on a stool, Khan spoke from the Shaukat Khanum hospital, where he had surgery on Thursday night.
 TV cameras carried his remarks live.

-Khan offered no evidence for his allegations, which were rejected by Sharif's government and dismissed as a “pack of lies," by Information Minister Maryam Aurangzeb.
-The spy agency also dismissed Khan's allegations, saying there was absolutely no truth in them.
+Khan offered no evidence for his allegations, which were rejected by Sharif's government and dismissed as a “pack of lies" by Information Minister Maryam Aurangzeb.
+The spy agency said there was absolutely no truth to Khan's allegations.
+The military said it has requested legal action against those defaming the army and senior officers with “baseless allegations" devoid of any evidence.

 The government says it has ordered a high-level probe.
 The shooter, who was arrested at the scene of the attack, was still being questioned Friday, police said.
 On Thursday, local police officials released a video showing the man who says in the footage that he carried out the shooting and acted alone.